-- (c) Opening of Depositions.
-Unless otherwise ordered by the Court, when a deposition has been filed in any action, it shall be docketed by the Clerk and opened by the Clerk or by the Court. - (d) Withdrawal of Depositions.
+- (a) Fees and Costs.
+The fees of officers taking and certifying depositions shall be paid by the party on whose behalf such depositions are taken.
+Upon the filing and allowance of a verified bill of costs as provided in 28 U.S.C.
+Section 1920 et seq., such costs may be taxed in favor of the prevailing party and shall then become part of the judgment in the action. - (b) Opening of Depositions.
+Unless otherwise ordered by the Court, when a deposition has been filed in any action, it shall be docketed by the Clerk and opened by the Clerk or by the Court. - (c) Withdrawal of Depositions.
 Depositions on file shall not be withdrawn during the pendency of the action without leave of the Court.
 After final termination of the action, at the instance of counsel for the party on whose behalf the depositions were filed, they shall be withdrawn or otherwise disposed of as provided in S.D.
 Ohio Civ.
-R. 79.2. - Depositions Outside of the Southern District of Ohio.
+R. 79.2. - (d) Depositions Outside of the Southern District of Ohio.
 Except in the case of non-party witnesses not subject to the subpoena power of this Court, any motion under Rule 30(d), Fed.
 R. Civ.
 P., and any proceeding under Rule 30(b), Fed.
 R. Civ.
 P., initiated or arising during the process of taking depositions outside of the Southern District of Ohio will be initiated or filed in this District and disposed of by the Judicial Officer responsible for discovery.
 This Rule applies to proceedings initiated by a party to the action involved and does not apply to such proceedings initiated by a deponent (not a party or officer or employee of a party or member of a partnership party).
 While it is recognized that Rule 30, Fed.
 R. Civ.
 P., extends the option to apply to the district court in the district where the deposition is being taken and that option may not be denied by this Rule, application in such other districts generally tends to unduly increase the business of such other district and tends to result in delaying the dispatch of its calendar by this Court.
 Proceedings initiated in other districts in violation of this rule may be subject to 28 U.S.C.
 Section 1927, or other applicable sanction.